antoStr/Esercizio-gestionale-dipendenti/readme.md

   data_nascita date not null,
   luogo_nascita varChar(50) not null,
-  email varChar(100) not null unique, telefono int not null unique, indirizzo varChar(200) not null, data_assunzione date not null, ruolo varChar(75) not null,
+  email varChar(100) not null unique, tel int not null unique, indirizzo varChar(200) not null, data_assunzione date not null, ruolo varChar(75) not null,